 Virtual Law Offices Offer Flexibility, Ability to Draw Talent

-Tera Brostoff, Bloomberg BNA, Feb 17
+Tera Brostoff, Bloomberg Industry Group, Feb 17

 The legal industry is joining the work flexibility movement, with virtual law offices gaining popularity across the U.S. Virtual law offices, as well as hybrid law offices (those with a brick and mortar office with staff located nationwide), allow attorneys to represent clients across the country without having to cross one or more state lines to do so.
 Of course, this new model doesn’t come without its set of unique challenges.
 Read more about the pros and cons of virtual law practices: Virtual Law Offices Offer Flexibility, Ability to Draw Talent.